 Python is my favorite programming language.
 It is simple yet powerful, crisp yet comprehensive, flexible yet structured – “Pythonic“.
 I once heard at a conference, “Python is a magical tool that easily lets you solve the world’s toughest problems.”
 I believe Python is one of the best languages for test automation, and I also develop websites using the Django framework.

 These days, it is best to use Python 3.
 Packages can easily be installed using pip, and virtual environments make it easy to isolate package installations.
 I recommend using JetBrains PyCharm for developing Python code.
 The free Community Edition will likely meet most of your needs (even for Django projects).
-Python Programming on Wikibooks is an excellent free resource for learning Python.
+Udacity, Codecademy, and learnpython.org all offer great online courses in Python for free.
+Python Programming on Wikibooks is another excellent free resource for learning Python.

 Python Testing 101

 Python Testing 101 is my series on Python test automation.

 - Python Testing 101: unittest